oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 1. Download and install [VS Code](https://code.visualstudio.com/download).

-## Task 2: Install the required Visual Studio Code extensions
+## Task 2: Install the .NET SDK and Visual Studio Code extensions

 1. Click on the Extensions icon in the Activity Bar on the side of VS Code or use the View: **Show Extensions** command (Ctrl+Shift+X).
 2. Type **Oracle** in the extension search bar.
-3. Locate **Oracle Developer Tools** for VS Code and click it to open the extension's page.
+3. Locate **Oracle Developer Tools for VS Code** and click it to open the extension's page.

       ![dev-tools](images/dev-tools.png =50%x* "dev-tools")